bigskysoftware/grugbrain.dev/index.md

 grug is mostly latter state most times, hide it pretty well though

-now, grug make softwares of much work and moderate open source success, and yet grug himself often feel not any idea what doing!  very often!  fear make mistake break everyone code and disappoint other grugs!
+now, grug make softwares of much work and [moderate open source success](https://star-history.com/#bigskysoftware/htmx&bigskysoftware/_hyperscript&Date)
+, and yet grug himself often feel not any idea what doing!  very often!  grug still fear make mistake break everyone code and disappoint other grugs, imposter!

-is maybe nature of programming for most and be ok with is best, nobody imposter if everybody imposter
+is maybe nature of programming for most grug and be ok with is best: nobody imposter if everybody imposter

 any young grug read this far probably do fine in program career even if frustrations and worry is always to be there, sorry